 In 2009, The Manhattan Transfer embarked on an epic journey through the music of Chick Corea and released The Chick Corea Songbook.

 In October of 2014, The Manhattan Transfer lost it’s founder and friend, Tim Hauser.
 After more than 40 years together singing and making music, traveling the world, and sharing so many special moments… He is missed greatly.
-Tim lives on now through his song and legacy as TMT continues to tour and share their music with the incredible Trist Curless stepping in for Mr. Hauser.
+Tim lives on now through his song and legacy as TMT continues to tour and share their music with Trist Curless stepping in for Mr. Hauser.